Vievu tussles with Taser over NYC body camera contract

 “The city and NYPD did an exhaustive review and decided that Vievu’s technology and pricing were superior,” said company spokesman Collins.

-Collins said he could not confirm the one-third figure cited by the Journal, but added that the deal would be profitable for Vievu.
+Collins confirmed Vievu’s bid was nearly one-third of Taser’s final bid and added that the deal would be profitable for Vievu.

 The NYPD began the hunt for a body camera provider in 2013, after a federal judge ordered the move in the wake of its controversial stop-and-frisk program.